 Also known as the Alano Español, this is a medium to large dog that has been used for bullfighting, hunting boar or deer, cattle herding, and as a guard dog in addition to being a companion animal.
 Tragically, Spanish explorers used this breed in the New World to subjugate Native American people.

 Spanish bulldogs stand about 23 inches at the shoulder and can weigh up to 66 pounds.
 They have short fur of brindle, fawn, black, sable, and patches of white.
 These dogs’ heads have a square shape, thick skin, wrinkles, and neck folds.

 Bulldogs have important care needs to keep in mind to keep them healthy and happy.
 Here are a few general care tips for bulldogs:

-- Exercise: Bulldogs are not known for being high-energy dogs, but they still need regular exercise to maintain a healthy weight and prevent obesity.
-Daily walks and playtime are recommended.
+- Exercise: Bulldogs are not high-energy dogs, but they still need regular exercise to maintain a healthy weight and prevent obesity.
+They need daily walks and playtime.